privacygmail cleanupemail security

 Best for:

-• Users needing multi-provider support (Gmail + Yahoo + Outlook + iCloud)
+• Users who need multi-provider support (Gmail + Yahoo + Outlook + iCloud)

-• Those prioritizing features over absolute maximum privacy
+• People who put features ahead of absolute maximum privacy

 Pricing: $7-15/month depending on features